Tackgnol/discord-vtm-helper/readme.md

     "image": "url to the image to be displayed to the players"

 ### channelToSession.json
 The file contains a json array of discord channel ids and events for those channels:

 `[{ "id": X, "session": "sessionOne" }]`

 The format is `id` the id of your channel [obtaining the channel id](https://support.discordapp.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-), `session` the folder withing the `events` directory where you store your events.

-You can add more folders by adding them to `index.js` in the `/events` directory
+You can add more folders by adding them to `handler.ts` in the `/events` directory

 ## Roadmap
 ### Considered essential
 1. Making it possible to launch global events from a DM
 2. Allowing to add events from the the bot
 3. Firebase integration
 ### Nice to have
 1. Making the music player work...
 2. Electron app to simplify event creation